ModellingWebLab/WLDocs/README.md

 The current Python backend already uses HDF5.

 Some types of hosting (e.g. PhysioNet) come with their own format.

+There is [a Python package called Neo](https://github.com/NeuralEnsemble/python-neo) that aims to provide a unified interface to several electrophysiology formats.

 ### Annotation